How to Use the Brilliance of Babies Method With Any Book

-Brilliance of Babies books take out the guess-work, but you can apply our method to any book you read.
+Brilliance of Babies books take out the guesswork, but you can use our method with any book you read.

-Never underestimate the brilliance already within in your baby.
-Even before they say their first word, they are listening, watching, and learning.
-One of the simplest and most powerful ways you can support your baby’s language development is by reading together—every day, in little moments, at your pace.
+Never underestimate the brilliance already within your baby.
+Even before they say their first word, they’re listening, watching, noticing, and learning.
+One of the simplest ways to support your baby’s language development is by reading together in little moments, at your pace.

 Before You Read: Set the Stage for Connection